vault713/wallet713/README.md

    [Grin](https://github.com/mimblewimble/grin) is a blockchain-powered cryptocurrency that is an implementation of the MimbleWimble protocol, with a focus on privacy and scalability.
 In MimbleWimble, transactions are interactive, requiring the Sender and Recipient to interact over a single round trip in order to build the transaction.

-- a fork of the official grin wallet.
+- extends the official grin wallet functionality.

    wallet713 makes it easy to store, send and soon also swap grins seamlessly through a single interface.
 Built on top of the standard Grin wallet reference implementation, wallet713 extends its functionality to improve usability and reduce friction.